BLOG

 EPA and DHA Fatty Acids

 Omega-3 fatty acids are vital for our heart, brain and eye health.
-But our body cannot produce these fatty acids, so we need to get them from food.
-There are two important omega-3 fatty acids: Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+But our bodies cannot produce these fatty acids, so we need to get them from food.
+Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), two important types of omega-3 fatty acids, are found in particularly high concentrations in seafood and fish oil.

 • Helps lower blood pressure.